 Allen arrived at Arizona after serving as assistant men’s golf coach at Texas from 1998-2000.
-He helped lead the 1999-2000 Longhorns to a banner year that included the NCAA Central Region championship and a fifth-place finish at the NCAA Championship, its highest finish in five years.
+He helped lead the 1999-2000 Longhorns to a banner year that included the NCAA Central Region Championships and a fifth-place finish at the NCAA Championships, its highest finish in five years.
 The squad ended the season ranked No. 8 in the final MasterCard Collegiate Rankings.
 The 1998-99 team had its best showing in six years, as it earned three tournament victories and finished in the top three in seven of its 13 competitions.
 Well known for his rapport with collegiate players, Allen handled many of the day-to-day operations for the Longhorns and assisted head coach John Fields with scheduling, recruiting and coaching at practices and tournaments.

-Prior to that he was Director of Tournament Operations for the American Junior Golf Association in Roswell, Ga., where he spent five years as both director of tournament operations and tournament director.
+Prior to that he was director of tournament operations for the American Junior Golf Association in Roswell, Georgia, where he spent five years as both director of tournament operations and tournament director.
 While in Roswell, Allen was responsible for planning and executing 47 national junior golf tournaments and other AJGA events.
 He oversaw all AJGA tournaments and was responsible for the supervision of eight tournament directors, as well as the hiring of 24 summer interns.

 He is a native of Beechmont, Kentucky and graduated from Murray State in 1993 with a degree in journalism.
 As a student, he worked in the sports information office, where he was a liaison for numerous sports including golf.
 Prior to graduation, Allen worked two summers as a communications intern for the AJGA, where he was responsible for all on-site media relations at 10 national junior golf tournaments.